snargledorf/kewlbot/README.md

 ### Subreddit name auto-linking
 If a subreddit name is detected in a message, the bot will respond with a link to the subreddit.
 - Only subreddit names in the /r/\<subname\> or r/\<subname\> format are recognized
+- Multiple subreddit names in a message are supported and will be sent as seperate links
 - Full reddit urls are ignored (IE. https://www.reddit.com/r/TelegramBots/)

 # Requirements